getsentry/sentry-docs/src/wizard/dotnet/index.md

     // When debug is enabled, the Sentry client will emit detailed debugging information to the console.
     // This might be helpful, or might interfere with the normal operation of your application.
     // We enable it here for demonstration purposes when first trying Sentry.
-    // You should not do this in your applications unless you are troubleshooting issues with Sentry. options.Debug = true;
+    // You shouldn't do this in your applications unless you're troubleshooting issues with Sentry. options.Debug = true;

     // This option is recommended, which enables Sentry's "Release Health" feature.